amelielabs/amelie-docs/content/sql/ddl/tables/create.md

 Additionally, expressions or CTE can be used to JOIN data.
 Amelie treats [CTE](/docs/sql/transactions/cte) as separate statements to combine and execute non-dependable statements in one operation on backend workers.
 The query planner tries to rewrite queries using CTE whenever it can.

-## Unlogged Tables

-Any table can be created using the **`UNLOGGED`** clause.

-The unlogged tables DML will be excluded from WAL (and replication streaming), and the table's data will be saved during the database [CHECKPOINT](/docs/sql/ops/checkpoint) and recovered upon restart.

-Unlogged tables can provide an additional performance boost for highly volatile tables.

 ## Generated Columns